voandy/curio-frontend/README.md

 npm install

-npm start
+expo start

-### On Metro Bundler in your Browser

-Choose Connection Type: Local

-Connect your mobile device to the computer running the program

 ### Testing on Physical Device

-Download Expo app on your mobile device from App Store (IOS) or Google Play Store (Android)
+Download the Expo app on your mobile device from App Store (iOS) or Google Play Store (Android)

-Run Expo app
+Run the Expo app

 Scan the QR code produced by the Metro Bundler

-Start using the app
+### Or download the .apk

+Alternatively you can downloand and install the pre-built apk [here]().